cjoakim/azure-cosmos-db-vector-search-openai-python/docs/python_day.md

 - A vector is passed in as the query criteria
 - The DB/engine matches rows/documents based on the given vector column/attribute in the DB

-### Can I use both standard search and vector search in my Azure Search Engine?
+### Can I use both standard search and vector search in my Azure Search Engine*?

 Yes.
 But with different search syntax and parameters.

+* = Azure Cognitive Search, Cosmos DB Mongo vCore, Cosmos DB PostgreSQL

 ### Use-Cases for Vector Search